 A total of $250,000 USD in prize money to be awarded for a successful device or method that optimizes the quality and condition of harvested FRESH blueberries

 Although farming has become mechanized, the evolution of agricultural techniques to include unmanned robots provides a unique opportunity.

 Colby to provide insight on UAV technology as a tool for agriculture industry as an Advisory Board member for SPAR Point Group's 2015 Commercial UAV Expo

 Trimble Launches NextSwath End-of-Row Turn Technology to Improve Operator Performance and Crop Yield for Agriculture

+From AGROBOT: AGB® manages a set of robotic manipulators able to locate and identify your strawberries, selecting them based on their size and degree of ripeness.
+This system analyzes your fruit one by one, and it is responsible for ordering cutting movements that guarantee accuracy, smoothness, and sensitivity in the strawberry treatment.
+The fruit, picked with the strictest hygiene conditions, is driven by our FlexConveyor System to the packaging area.
+Select the ripeness you would pick up.
 AGvision ® is an artificial vision system that identifies your fruit with maximum accuracy and consistency.
 Its advanced technology, implement in real time a protocol for morphological and color analysis which systematically return the ripeness of the fruit, discriminating exclusively those strawberries which meets the quality standards previously set by the farmer... ( more details )

 Records 16 to 30 of 31